chauff/cse1500-web-transcripts/Lecture-8.md

     2. Using the "keep me logged in" option offered by Web applications.
     3. Using a Web application with weak encryption.
     4. Using the browser’s "remember this password" option when logging into a Web application.

+3. What does the *same-origin policy* refer to (recall [Lecture 4](Lecture-4.md), in particular Ajax)?
+How is this related to web security?

+4. Which attack type does this scenarios describe: An attacker sends a browser request to a benign Web site using the credentials of another user (the victim).

+5. Which attack type does this scenarios describe: A vulnerability exists if an attacker can inject scripting code into pages generated by a Web application.

+6. You have written a Web application with a server-side component (a Node.js script).
+The Web app requires a number of cookies (all set by the server-side component) to function properly.
+To minimize the chance of attack you have an idea: you develop a secret function F that computes for each cookie value a checksum.
+F is only known to you (the owner of the Web application); F cannot be guessed.
+Initially when each cookie is created, the checksum is appended to the cookie value.
+When clients send existing cookies back to the server, your server-side component recomputes the checksum of the cookie value (without taking the appended checksum into account) - if the computed checksum is at least as large as the one sent back with the cookie, your application accepts the cookie as valid and non-malicious.
+Against which attack does this setup protect the Web application?

+7. Which of the following approaches is not suitable for an attacker to attempt the injection of malicious data into a server-side application?
+    - URL parameter manipulation
+    - Hidden HTML field manipulation
+    - Cookie manipulation

+8. What does a signed cookie protect against?

+9. Which of the following approaches is most likely to secure an application against cross-site request forgery?
+    - Use of state-of-the-art encryption algorithms to store the data on the server.
+    - Use of reauthentication and CAPTCHA mechanisms.
+    - Avoiding the use of direct object references; the use of objects should include an authorization subroutine.
+    - Validating all user input and escaping generated output.